FlorianStuettgen/EvoSec/test.md

 > [!WARNING]
 > Operated in complete isolation from production environments to enable risk-free experimentation with realistic scenarios.

-> [!CAUTION]
-> All information in this repository has been securely sanitized.
-Any sensitive data, credentials, or real network details have been removed or anonymized to protect operational security

 ## At a Glance — Current as of December 2025